Butch78/BonelessPharmacy/README.md

 ## Getting Started

-You'll need `nodejs` and `npm` to work with this solution and it's recommended you have `typescript` as well.
+You'll need `nodejs` and `npm` to work with the frontend solution and it's recommended you have `typescript` as well.

-If ya have chocolatey on Windows just run the following in an elevated shell;
+If you have chocolatey on Windows just run the following in an elevated shell;

 ```powershell
 choco install nodejs -y